DiegoRdrz/DiegoRdrz/README.md

 # 💫 About Me:
-I am currently a Software Development Technology <br>student at the Instituto Tecnológico Metropolitano <br>de Medellín Colombia<br><br>
+I am currently a Software Development Technology <br>student at the Instituto Tecnológico Metropolitano <br>from Medellín Colombia<br><br>

 ## 🌐 Socials: